Message from the Chair

 -

-Congratulations to all of our 2023 Undergraduate Student Award recipients!
-The department of Earth and Planetary Science is celebrating its many talented students.
+Congratulations to all of our 2024 Undergraduate Student Award recipients!
+The Department of Earth and Planetary Science is celebrating its many talented students.
 We are super proud of all of their...
-Announcing the Recipients of the 2023 Undergraduate Student Awards -
+Congratulations to Our 2024 Student Award Recipients! -

 Alumni Spotlights